munafio/chatify/README.md

 ```

 #### 2. Publishing Assets
-Packages's assets to be published :
+Packages' assets to be published :<br/>
 The Important assets:
 - config
 - assets